Common VAST tag errors and how to fix them

 Catch all of these automatically

-Every error on this page is one of the 118 rules in vastlint.
+Every error on this page maps to a documented vastlint rule.
 Paste a tag into the web validator or run vastlint validate tag.xml in your terminal to check all of them instantly.